rubymonsters/rubymonsters.github.io/index.md

 We meet every **Monday at 7pm** at the [Ganz oben office](/location.html).

-If you identify as a women, and want to learn programming Ruby, learn how to build a web application, or are otherwise interested in joining or supporting any of our groups, then feel free to come by, or get in touch via [email](mailto:ruby.monsters@gmail.com).
+If you identify as a woman, and want to learn programming Ruby, learn how to build a web application, or are otherwise interested in joining or supporting any of our groups, then feel free to come by, or get in touch via [email](mailto:ruby.monsters@gmail.com).